 The rate of pay is not relevant to this calculation..
 If the students are paid according to hours worked, then you can use your payroll system to determine if they meet the threshold of one person month (approximately 160 hours).

 Institutions may have their own definition of an individual who is serving in a postdoctoral role.
 Generally one in a postdoctoral role is being mentored and not yet in a permanent position.
 In 2007, NIH and the NSF agreed upon the following definition of postdoctoral scholar: An individual who has received a doctoral degree (or equivalent) and is engaged in a temporary and defined period of mentored advanced training to enhance the professional skills and research independence needed to pursue his or her chosen career path (http://grants.nih.gov/training/Reed_Letter.pdf).
 Grantees may utilize this definition or one of their own.

-No. Only the PD/PI and anyone in a postdoc role (postdoctoral scholar, fellow, or other postdoctoral position) are required to have a Commons ID and report that ID on the All Personnel Report (NIH Guide NOT-09-140 and NOT-OD-13-097).
+No. Only the PD/PI, undergraduate, graduate, in a postdoc role (postdoctoral scholar, fellow, or other postdoctoral position) are required to have a Commons ID and report that ID on the All Personnel Report (NIH Guide NOT-09-140 and NOT-OD-13-097).